Saturday, February 21, 2009

 The lighthouse is operated by the Loxahatchee River Historical Society which maintains a museum at the site and offers guided tours of the Lighthouse itself.

-many years and he shares Fred's love of lighthouses and Civil War history.
+We had the good fortune to meet Red at the top of the lighthouse.
+He has been a volunteer docent for many years and he shares Fred's love of lighthouses and Civil War history.
 We were lucky enough to be in a small group so had a lot of time to talk with him.

 The lighthouse was lit in 1860 but was made dark shortly thereafter when Confederate sympathizers stole the working portions of it and buried them until the end of the Civil War.